mjfusa/Message-Center-Agent/Suggested Prompts/suggested_prompts.md

 See the [Prompting Guide](./prompting_guide.md) for tips on creating effective prompts with the Message Center Agent.

+Suggested prompts can be found in the [Message Center Agent Prompts by Category](./message_center_agent_prompts.md) page.

 See the [Playbook Template](./Template.md) for instructions on creating your own playbook.

 ## Suggested Playbooks